-Performing arts majors may choose concentrations in acting, design/technical theater, or dance to prepare for a lifetime of practice in drama, music, and dramatic movement.
+Performing arts majors may choose concentrations in acting or design/technical theatre to prepare for a lifetime of practice in drama, music, and dramatic movement.
 Adelphi's programs offer a unique blend of theatrical practice-the skills, crafts, and attitudes necessary to succeed in the performing arts-with the tradition of liberal learning through which each new generation of creators and critics reinterprets and revitalizes these arts.
-To this end, the department of performing arts offers programs leading to a B.F.A. degree in dance and a B.F.A. degree in theater arts with specializations in acting and design/technical theater.
+To this end, the Department of Performing Arts offers programs leading to a B.F.A. degree in theatre arts with specializations in acting and design/technical theatre.